w3c/testtwf-website/CONTRIBUTING.md

 Documentation is currently built using [GitHub Pages](http://pages.github.com/) which itself relies on [Jekyll](http://jekyllrb.com/).
 This automatically transforms the content of this repository into a [static website hosted on GitHub](http://w3c.github.com/testing-doc/).

 Documentation should be written using [Markdown](http://daringfireball.net/projects/markdown/syntax).
 It will be transformed into HTML during the build process.
+Note that existing HTML documents can be easily converted to markdown using an [online service](http://fuckyeahmarkdown.com/).